Heather du Plessis-Allan: OK millennials, we know you're jealous of boomers

 Baby boomers will just go back to their nice houses and have a good weekend eating smashed avocado that they can actually afford

-Enjoy you weekend, millennials.
+Enjoy your weekend, millennials.